AlessandroSpallina/ccat-dietician/README.md

 ## Usage

-1. Install the plugin
+1. Install the plugin BEFORE ingesting any document: Dietician tracks document ingestion only if activated
-2. Enjoy
+2. Ingest documents

+## Notice
+If you wipe the declarative memory remember to delete the dietician.db inside the directory plugin (es. core/cat/plugins/dietician.db)

 ## Under the hood